There are perfumes that make me smile immediately. Just like that, one spray, and that inner feel-good spark brightens up my day.

 This happened while I was running like crazy around Esxence Milan on its final day (check out my overview: “Ave Perfumes” here).

 I guess that the fear of missing out hit me like a truck: will I miss something important?
 Where should I go first?
-I asked couple of friends if they have any recommendations for me.
+I asked a couple of friends if they have any recommendations for me.
 Strangely enough, a few of them told me the same thing: “Go and try Menta y Menta by Miller et Berteaux if you haven’t yet!”

 Some more rushing around, and there I was: what I first noticed were mint plants placed on the center stage of their stand.
 I was greeted with a kind smile: “Would you like to smell a perfume that features mint, but doesn’t smell like toothpaste or breath freshener?”